Header Image

 • an axon (neurite) via which they send information to other cells.

-While dendrites are at most a few hundred micrometers short, axons in humans can be between 0.1 millimeters and over a meter (or even up to 4 meters1] long.
+While dendrites are at most a few hundred micrometres short, axons in humans can be between 0.1 millimetres and over a meter (or even up to 4 meters)1 long.
 The axoplasm within the axon comprises more than 90 % of the cytosol.
 The axon hillock is the origin of the nerve cell’s electrical signal and connects the cell nucleus and axon.
-At the end of an axon are terminals that transmit the information from the presynaptic cell to postsynaptic cells via chemical synapses.
+Terminals are located at the end of an axon, which transmit the information from the presynaptic cell to postsynaptic cells via chemical synapses.
 The axonal synapses usually dock onto dendrites, sometimes onto somata and rarely also onto axons of other cells.

 Axons can have a myelin sheath made of Schwann cells.
 This “insulates” the electrical conduction of the axon and causes a regular amplification of the electrical signal to be passed on by means of the lacing rings where the insulation is interrupted.
 The thicker the axon and the better it is coated (myelinated) by glial cells (oligodentrocytes in the brain, peripheral Schwann cells), the faster the electrical transmission (up to 120 meters / second).